MicrosoftDocs/data-integration/data-integration/gateway/related-services-pricing.md

 ---
 # Pricing for services supported by the data gateway

-The on-premises and virtual network data gateways help you connect from on-premises and Microsoft cloud services to your Azure data services within a virtual network without the need for an on-premises data gateway.
-It provides secure data transfer and is particularly suited for scenarios involving Azure virtual networks.
-This article provides a list of the services that can use the data gateway, along with links to their respective pricing information and billing pages where available.
+The on-premises and virtual network data gateways help you connect from on-premises and Microsoft cloud services to your Azure data services.
+This article provides a list of the services that can use the data gateways, along with links to their respective pricing information and billing pages where available.

 ## Azure AI Search